Eric-Chung-0511/Learning-Record/Data Science Projects/SceneWeaver/README.md

 The system employs **BiRefNet** and **U²-Net** for precise foreground extraction, even handling difficult cases like dark clothing and cartoon characters that confound simpler approaches. **Stable Diffusion XL** generates high-quality, photorealistic backgrounds tailored to your creative vision.
 Custom Lab color space processing eliminates color contamination at edges through adaptive spill suppression and chroma correction. **OpenCLIP** provides intelligent image analysis that enhances prompt engineering for contextually appropriate backgrounds.

+### Latest Update: Advanced Inpainting Capabilities

+SceneWeaver has evolved beyond background replacement to offer comprehensive object-level editing capabilities.
+The new **Object Replacement** feature enables selective transformation of any element within your composition through natural language prompts while maintaining perfect visual consistency with surrounding content.
+The **Object Removal** function intelligently eliminates unwanted elements with context-aware generation that preserves natural lighting, shadows, and scene coherence.
+These advanced inpainting capabilities provide surgical precision for creative control, allowing you to refine compositions at the object level rather than treating images as monolithic units.

 This integrated approach creates a system that doesn't just swap backgrounds—it understands lighting, color harmony, and visual aesthetics to produce compositions that look naturally photographed rather than digitally assembled.
 SceneWeaver supports both automated processing with 24 curated scene templates and custom background generation through natural language descriptions.

 ---